Bobbo117/GarageController/README.md

 -   GarageDoor.ino software reports motion and garage door state, light level, temperature, and humidity wirelessly to the Lillygo module via ESPNOW .
 The software documents the pin connections for the sensors.

-    ### Ultrasonic auto monitor reports whether vehicle is present or not:
+    ### Ultrasonic vehicle monitor reports whether vehicle is present or not:

     ![](media/45ec8d44794ab97698b2ebf1c525d678.jpeg)